 What is TNE?

-- Transnasal Esophagoscopy is a test to look at your esophagus (the food tube that goes from your mouth into your stomach).
-This test is done by passing a flexible viewing tube through your nose and the back of your throat into the esophagus.
-We do this test to find the cause of problems with your voice or with swallowing, heartburn, and other symptoms.
-Pictures might be taken or a small sample of tissue removed (biopsy).
+▪ Transnasal Esophagoscopy is a test to look at your esophagus (the food tube that goes from your throat into your stomach).
+This test is done by passing a flexible camera through your nose and the back of your throat into the esophagus and stomach.
+We do this test to find the cause of problems with your voice or with swallowing, heartburn, cough, and other symptoms.
+Pictures will be taken and a small sample of tissue may be removed.
 This depends on what your doctor finds.

 Getting Ready for TNE

-- Tell us before the test if you are taking blood-thinners (warfarin or Coumadin®).
-You must ask your local doctor if you are able to stop the drug for a couple of days before the TNE exam.
-If you do not tell us about taking these drugs, you would have an increased risk of bleeding that could be life-threatening.
-Please call the ENT clinic at least 4 days before the test if you have any questions about this.
+▪ Tell us before the test if you are taking blood-thinners (warfarin or Coumadin® ASA or Plovix).
+You must ask your local doctor if it is ok to stop the drug for 3 days before the TNE exam.
+If you do not tell us about taking these drugs, you would have an increased risk of bleeding.
+Please call the ENT (Otolarynygology) clinic at least 4 days before the test if you have any questions about this.

-The test will be done in the ENT Clinic.
+The test will be done in the (Otolaryngology) ENT Clinic.
 It will take about 30 minutes.
 You will be awake the entire time.
-You will be seated.
-The doctor will numb your nose and throat with a numbing spray (Lidocaine).
-A small tube will be passed through your nose down into your esophagus.
-During the exam you may be asked to swallow or burp.
-Small puffs of air or water will be put into your esophagus.
+You will be sitting down.
+The doctor will numb your with a numbing spray (Lidocaine).
+A small flex camera will be passed through your nose down into your esophagus and stomach.
+During the exam you may be asked to swallow.
+Small puffs of air or water will be put into your esophagus and stomach.
 This might make you feel a little bloated.
 This can be easily burped or it will pass naturally.

 After the Exam